Naoko-Scripts/nk-starterpack/README.md

 **FREE RELEASE** - Starter pack script for QBCore Framework

 ## 📝 Description
 A script that allows new players to claim a free starter pack vehicle.
-The vehicle will automatically be added to the garage with a custom plate "MC XXXX".
+The vehicle will automatically spawn with a custom plate.

 ## ✨ Features
 - ✅ Ped with scenario at configurable location